LayneAhlstrom/Portfolio_August/README.md

 ## Usage

-This site should be used to learn more about Layne Ahlstrom as a developer and strategic community.
+This site should be used to learn more about Layne Ahlstrom as a developer and strategic communiticator.

 ## Credits